Kansas City Royals: Radio and television

 As of 2024, the Royals flagship radio stations are KFNZ-FM (96.5) and KFNZ (610 AM).
 As KCSP, 610 AM had been carrying games since 2008, and entered into a new four-year deal starting from the 2020 season.
 The radio announcers are Denny Matthews and Ryan Lefebvre, with Steve Stewart and Steve Physioc.

-Televised games are aired on FanDuel Sports Network Kansas City, a branch of FanDuel Sports Network Midwest.
+Starting in 2026, Royals games will be produced and distributed by MLB Local Media under the Royals.TV branding.
+Prior to that, Royals games were aired on FanDuel Sports Network Kansas City, a branch of FanDuel Sports Network Midwest.
 For the 2012 season, Ryan Lefebvre was joined by Jeff Montgomery for about 20 games while the rest of the broadcasts were covered by former Angels announcer duo of Rex Hudler and Steve Physioc.
 During the 2016 season, the Royals averaged an 11.7 rating and 105,000 viewers on primetime TV broadcasts.
 Selected Royals games previously aired in the 2000s on the Royals Network, and its former flagship was KMCI-TV.

 On February 22, 2007, Matthews was selected as the 2007 recipient of the Ford C. Frick Award, presented annually for major contributions to baseball broadcasting.

+Gameday experience

+Kauffman Stadium is the 5th-oldest active ballpark in Major League Baseball.
+It features iconic outfield fountains, a Royals Hall of Fame, an 84-foot-wide by 105-foot-tall high-definition digital scoreboard called "CrownVision," a youth field within the Outfield Experience called the "Little K," and a stadium capacity of 37,903.

+Fans in Kansas City are known for their pregame tailgating in the parking lot, grilling food, and playing games to get excited to enter the stadium.
+Some games feature gate giveaways, including bobbleheads, t-shirts, and hats.

+Inside the gates, there are activities, food and beverage stands, and activations spread throughout the ballpark during the nine innings of play.
+The Outfield Experience offers family-friendly activities including a carousel, mini golf, and a playground.
+Fireworks displays are often held after Friday home games.
+Hall of Fame mascot Sluggerrr can be seen throughout the game in various places.
+The stadium has an official team store where fans can purchase merchandise including jerseys, hats, and unique souvenirs.